articles

 If you attempt to Clone the display, you cannot use refresh rates higher than 60hz as the OREI product can't support it.
 UPDATE: With the HDFury Arcana, I was able to get up to 144hz 1080p when cloning the display.

 Any screenshots taken with Print Screen key in Extend mode will include the additional monitor display.
-However, this is one way to confirm whether the secondary display has any rogue windows or pop-ups.
+Although, this is one way to confirm whether the secondary display has any rogue windows or pop-ups.

 Unable to get Multi Channel PCM (Update: Due to OREI limitation)